haskellfoundation/tech-proposals/proposals/advisory-db.md

  4. A description of how to retrieve versioning information from build and/or freeze files

-## Motivation
+## Problem Statement

-This project lays the groundwork for a variety of tools to be built in the future that will both relieve open-source developers and maintainers from tedious work and enable certain large organizations to use Haskell.

-Writing Haskell code should be fun.
-Auditing dependencies for ad-hoc security advisories is not very fun, and it is work that should be automated to the extent possible.
-At the same time, responsible open-source maintainers do not presently have a clear place to communicate issues that they discover with their code, which can be a source of stress.

-From the perspective of larger organizations, this project lays the foundation for tooling that can allow Haskell to be used in contexts where it is rejected today.
-Organizations that require certifications such as ISO 27001 must document their IT security practices, and if they can't provide a process for auditing their code, then certification becomes more difficult.
+Today, some large organizations require certifications (such as ISO 27001) that mandate or strongly encourage automated scanning for security advisories.
+These organizations will face difficulties adopting Haskell.
 I have experienced this in a previous workplace, and I have heard from Haskell Foundation sponsors that this would be useful.

+At the same time, responsible open-source maintainers who want to avoid security issues in dependencies, or who want to clearly communicate vulnerabilities in their own projects to users, do not have an clear and easy way to do so.

+Automated scanning for security advisories will help both groups.

+## Prior Art and Related Efforts

+I am not aware of prior art or related efforts in Haskell.
+As far as I know, nobody has done something like this here.

+In other language communities, similar efforts seem to have met with success.
+For instance, [RustSec advisory DB](https://github.com/RustSec/advisory-db) is maintained and updated and seems to deliver value, and `npm` offers similar features.
+Increasingly, users are coming to expect these features from a package system.

-## Goals
+## Technical Content

-The goals of this project are to do the following:
- 1. Adapt the [RustSec advisory DB](https://github.com/RustSec/advisory-db) data format and working processes to Haskell, and establish a canonical advisory database for Hackage.
- 2. Liaise with GitHub to ensure that the database fulfills the needs of Dependabot
- 3. Establish a sustainable and trustworthy governance structure around the advisory database
- 4. Gather as many historical advisories as possible

-The project is thus completed when Dependabot is capable of delivering alerts (not necessarily pull requests) to Haskell projects, and there is a functioning organization managing the database.

-Goals left for future work are:
- 1. Develop a reverse-import tool to import GitHub's own security advisories into the canonical database using their GraphQL API
- 2. Augment build tools such as `cabal` and `stack` with the ability to audit dependencies and build plans for known advisories
- 3. Augment Hackage and Stackage with information about advisories

-## People
+### People

 The people involved in executing this proposal, if accepted, are:
  * David Thrane Christiansen
  * Gershom Bazerman
  * Davean Scies

-## Concrete Details
 ### File Format

 The file format for advisories is based on that of RustSec, with changes made only for compatibility with Haskell tooling and concepts.
 An advisory consists of a Markdown file, the first element of which must be a fenced code block written in the `toml` language.
 This block contains the advisory's structured metadata.